Senate Bill No. 89

 local exchange access to end users and packaged services that include basic local exchange access to end users require

-hearing an application for a promotional discount within 30 days of the filing of the application.
-If the commission has not
+an application for a promotional discount within 30 days of the filing of the application.
+If the commission has not acted on

-acted on the application within the permitted time period, the application is considered granted.
-A promotional offering
+the application within the permitted time period, the application is considered granted.
+A promotional offering may not

 (b) A public utility providing electricity or natural gas may offer grants and subsidized loans to install energy conservation and nonfossil forms of energy generation systems in dwellings.